Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. In the *System Properties* dialog box that pops up, find the **Change** button and click it.
 (Ignore the *Computer Description* field.
 It's tempting, but wrong!)
 1. In the new *Computer Name/Domain Changes* dialog box that pops up, find the *Computer name* field.
 Replace it with **srv1-SenecaUsername**.
 1. When you click **OK**, the system will warn you about restarting.
 Choose to restart the system when asked.
-1. Once you've restarted and logged back in, go back to the *Server Manager* from Step 1 and double-check your new computer name is correct. **Do not skip this step!**
+1. Once you've restarted and logged back in, go back to the *Server Manager* from Part 1 and double-check your new computer name is correct. **Do not skip this step!**
 1. If it is, you're done!

-### Step 3: Windows Activation
+### Part 3: Windows Activation

 Activating Windows unlocks certain settings and features.
 Since you've used your valid serial key (right?), you can activate with Microsoft easily.